Back to top

 • Case Mix Index (CMI)*

-*The relative resource use compared to the overall average resource use for all Ontario LTC home residents
+*The relative resource use compared to the overall average resource use for all Ontario long-term care home residents

 Data Source